-- that the person failed to declare a pecuniary interest or withdraw from consideration of any matter in respect of which that person had a pecuniary interest, or - d) of misbehaviour, misconduct or failure to carry out the person's duties. - 4.2.7 A Health Care Professional or other professional person who has at any time been subject to an investigation or proceedings, by any body that regulates or licenses the profession concerned ('the regulatory body'), in connection with the person's fitness to practise or any alleged fraud, the final outcome of which was: - a) the person's suspension from a register held by the regulatory body, where that suspension has not been terminated - b) the person's erasure from such a register, where the person has not been restored to the register - a decision by the regulatory body that had the effect of preventing the person from practising the profession in question, where that decision has not been superseded, or - d) a decision by the regulatory body that had the effect of imposing conditions on the person's practise of the profession in question, where those conditions have not been lifted. - 4.2.8 A person who is subject to: - a) a disqualification order or disqualification undertaking under the Company Directors Disqualification Act 1986 or the Company Directors Disqualification (Northern Ireland) Order 2002, or - b) an order made under section 429(2) of the Insolvency Act 1986 (disabilities on revocation of administration order against an individual). - 4.2.9 A person who has at any time been removed from the office of charity trustee or trustee for a charity by an order made by the Charity Commissioners for England and Wales, the Charity Commission, the Charity Commission for Northern Ireland or the High Court, on the grounds of misconduct or mismanagement in the administration of the charity for which the person was responsible, to which the person was privy, or to which the person by their conduct contributed to or facilitated. - 4.2.10 A person who has at any time been removed, or is suspended, from the management or control of any body under: - a) section 7 of the Law Reform (Miscellaneous Provisions) (Scotland) Act 1990(f) (powers of the Court of Session to deal with the management of charities), or - section 34(5) or of the Charities and Trustee Investment (Scotland) Act 2005 (powers of the Court of Session to deal with the management of charities).
+- c) that the person failed to declare a pecuniary interest or withdraw from consideration of any matter in respect of which that person had a pecuniary interest, or - d) of misbehaviour, misconduct or failure to carry out the person's duties. - 4.2.7 A Health Care Professional, meaning an individual who is a member of a profession regulated by a body mentioned in section 25(3) of the National Health Service Reform and Health Care Professions Act 2002, or other professional person who has at any time been subject to an investigation or proceedings, by any body that regulates or licenses the profession concerned ('the regulatory body'), in connection with the person's fitness to practise or any alleged fraud, the final outcome of which was: - a) the person's suspension from a register held by the regulatory body, where that suspension has not been terminated - b) the person's erasure from such a register, where the person has not been restored to the register - c) a decision by the regulatory body that had the effect of preventing the person from practising the profession in question, where that decision has not been superseded, or - d) a decision by the regulatory body that had the effect of imposing conditions on the person's practise of the profession in question, where those conditions have not been lifted. - 4.2.8 A person who is subject to: - a) a disqualification order or disqualification undertaking under the Company Directors Disqualification Act 1986 or the Company Directors Disqualification (Northern Ireland) Order 2002, or - b) an order made under section 429(2) of the Insolvency Act 1986 (disabilities on revocation of administration order against an individual). - 4.2.9 A person who has at any time been removed from the office of charity trustee or trustee for a charity by an order made by the Charity Commissioners for England and Wales, the Charity Commission, the Charity Commission for Northern Ireland or the High Court, on the grounds of misconduct or mismanagement in the administration of the charity for which the person was responsible, to which the person was privy, or to which the person by their conduct contributed to or facilitated. - 4.2.10 A person who has at any time been removed, or is suspended, from the management or control of any body under: - a) section 7 of the Law Reform (Miscellaneous Provisions) (Scotland) Act 1990(f) (powers of the Court of Session to deal with the management of charities), or - b) section 34(5) or of the Charities and Trustee Investment (Scotland) Act 2005 (powers of the Court of Session to deal with the management of charities).